Bleeding Heart, Lyre Flower, Lady-In-A-Bath, etc.

 There are others but I can’t find them right now.
 Anyway, the other genera and species grow differently as does the Lamprocapnos spectabilis.
 Dicentra species grow from a rosette.
 All their stems and flowers grow from this rosette.
-The other genera do not drow from a rosette.
-I can explain this much better if I could the website I found earlier… GEEZ.
-It was a Wikipedia article and I can’t even find it in my history.
-Oh, well, I will into it further later.
+The other genera do not grow from a rosette.
+I can explain this much better if I could the website I found earlier… GEEZ!

-I haven’t tried any Bleeding Hearts here on the farm yet but they are on my wishlist.
+I haven’t tried any Bleeding Hearts here on the farm in west-central Missouri yet but they are on my wishlist.
 Never know what I will find…

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.